Your guide to throwing an unforgettable baby shower!

-Any expectant mum will know that her life is about to get seriously hectic, so now is the time to treat to her to some relaxation.
-Sense of Touch’s Sparty (Spa Party!) packages (from $688 per person) are perfect for groups of six or more.
-Location-wise, the Lan Kwai Fong rooftop is as glam as it gets, although heavily pregnant spa-goers might find the stairs a bit of a hike!
-The Repulse Bay spa offers a beautiful outdoor-tented pagoda area and plenty of space for lounging and chatting post-pedi.
+Sense of Touch’s Sparty (Spa Party) packages are perfect for groups of six or more.
+Location-wise, the Lan Kwai Fong rooftop is as glam as it gets, although heavily pregnant spa-goers might find the stairs a bit of a hike.
+The Repulse Bay spa offers a beautiful outdoor-tented area and plenty of space for lounging and chatting post-pedi.

 Flawless will customise a package for your shower depending on your preference and number of guests.
-You can use the balcony for decorations and bring in food and drink to suit your tastes.
-Packages start from $500 per person.
+You can use the balcony to put up decorations, and also bring in food and drink to suit your tastes.

 The Feel Good Factor

 This long-time Hong Kong spa will help you create the perfect party based on individual preferences that include spa treatments, mani-pedis and party gifts.

 The Feel Good Factor, 2/F Winsome House, 73 Wyndham St, Central, Hong Kong, 2530 0610, email@example.com, www.feelgoodfactor.com.hk